alexjamesing/Deep-Learning-Confound-Removal/README.md

 **Tutorial**

 In this tutorial, we show how the confound removal layer can be used to remove the effect of nuissance covariates in deep learning models, enhancing their accuracy, reliability, and genralisability.
-This layer uses the Moore-Penrose pseudo inverse to pathe confounding effects of a set of nuissance covariates.
+This layer uses the Moore-Penrose pseudo inverse to the confounding effects of a set of nuissance covariates.
 This procedure decorrelates the confounds from the output of the neural network.

 **Dataset Description**